 In honour of Daniel Craig's swansong as 007, we're taking a nostalgic trip back through time.
-This week: Timothy Dalton makes his final 007 appearance in Licence to Kill.
+Today's film: Timothy Dalton makes his final 007 appearance in Licence to Kill.

 What is the story of Licence to Kill?

 British MI6 agent James Bond/007 (Timothy Dalton) and his loyal CIA colleague Felix Leiter (David Hedison) succeed in capturing notorious drug lord Franz Sanchez (Robert Davi), on the day of Leiter's wedding.
 However, with the help of an insider, Sanchez escapes custody to wreak horrific revenge on Leiter, causing him to be mauled by a shark, while his henchmen murder Leiter's wife.

 Enraged, Bond quits active service as an MI6 operative and goes rogue to seek vengeance.
 With the help of American agent Pam Bouvier (Cary Lowell), Bond gains Sanchez's trust and infiltrates his drug-running organisation.
 However, as Bond comes ever-closer to his target, the sense of danger increases, not least from Sanchez's psychotic henchman Dario (Benicio del Toro).